Atomicity and boundedness of monotone Puiseux monoids: Decreasing Puiseux Monoids

 Now that we have explored the structure of increasing Puiseux monoids, we will focus on the study of their decreasing counterpart.
 If a Puiseux monoid is decreasing, then it is obviously bounded.
 On the other hand, there are bounded Puiseux monoids that are not even monotone; see Example~\ref{ex:bounded PM that is neither decreasing nor increasing}.
 However, every strongly bounded Puiseux monoid is decreasing, as we will show in Proposition~\ref{prop:SB PM are strongly decreasing}.

-In the previous section, we proved that being increasing (or strongly increasing) is hereditary on the class comprising all strongly increasing Puiseux monoids.
-By contrast, the next proposition will show that being decreasing is almost never hereditary, meaning that being decreasing is hereditary only on those Puiseux monoids that are isomorphic to numerical semigroups.
-First, let us prove the next lemma.
+By contrast to the results we obtained in the previous section, the next proposition will show that being decreasing is almost never hereditary.
+In fact, we prove that being decreasing is hereditary only on those Puiseux monoids that are isomorphic to numerical semigroups.

 \begin{lemma} If $M$ is a nontrivial decreasing Puiseux monoid, then exactly one of the following conditions holds: \begin{enumerate} \item $M$ is isomorphic to a numerical semigroup; \item $M$ contains infinitely many limit points in $\rr$. \end{enumerate} \end{lemma}